- The main role of cleansers is to clear away excess oil and impurities from your skin.

 Should You Use a Scrub, a Cleanser, or Both?

-Oily and acne-prone skin types will benefit from the use of scrubs and cleansers.
-Both products help to control oiliness and prevent blackheads and breakouts by clearing away skin debris and excess oils that would otherwise clog your pores.
+For oily and acne-prone skin, both cleansers and scrubs can help control oiliness and prevent blackheads and breakouts by clearing away skin debris and excess oils that would otherwise clog pores.

 Which should you use first?